-The skilled techniques of osteopathy can allow you a speedy return to normal activity.
-If you have had the pain for a long time and other forms of treatment have not helped, osteopathic treatment may be beneficial, although it may require time and patience.
+Whatever your pain, the skilled diagnostic and therapeutic techniques of osteopathy can allow you a speedy return to normal activity.
+If you have had the pain for a long time and other forms of treatment have not helped, osteopathic treatment, with its unique insights, may be beneficial, although it may require time and patience.
 The Osteopath will look at how your whole body functions and so be able to reduce strain on the painful area caused by mechanical problems elsewhere.

 There are times when it is wise for you to take medication as well as receiving osteopathic treatment.
 Osteopaths frequently work in close co-operation with your doctor.

 Why an Osteopath?